Dacheng-Wang/FAXT/README.md

 # Finance/Accounting Excel Toolbox (FAXT)
 A collection of tools developed to help Finance and Accounting professionals to collect, transform, validate, analyze, and export data.
+This toolbox is designed to work in a local enviornment and all data will be contained in users' local machines.

 # Installation
 The toolbox supports auto-update upon the ribbon loading.
 To install it properly, you have to follow the steps below: